cyberiums/cyberdoc/docs/_legacy/Metrics-and-Monitoring.md

 ---
 title: Metrics and monitoring
 ---
-Geth has quite a nice logging system, capable of creating leveled log entries tagged with various parts of the system.
+Geth Flavours has quite a nice logging system, capable of creating leveled log entries tagged with various parts of the system.
 This helps enormously during debugging to see exactly what the system is doing, what branches it's taking, etc. However, logs are not particularly useful when the system does work correctly, just not very optimally: one - or even a  handful - of logged events is not really statistically relevant, and tracing more in log files can quickly become unwieldy.

-The goal of the Geth metrics system is that - similar to logs - we should be able to add arbitrary metric collection to any part of the code without requiring fancy constructs to analyze them (counter variables, public interfaces, crossing over the APIs, console hooks, etc).
+The goal of the Geth Flavours metrics system is that - similar to logs - we should be able to add arbitrary metric collection to any part of the code without requiring fancy constructs to analyze them (counter variables, public interfaces, crossing over the APIs, console hooks, etc).
 Instead, we should just "update" metrics whenever and wherever needed, and have them automatically collected, surfaced through the APIs, queryable and visualizable for analysis.

-To that extent, Geth currently implement two types of metrics:
+To that extent, Geth Flavours currently implement two types of metrics:
  * **Meters**: Analogous to physical meters (electricity, water, etc), they are capable of measuring the *amount* of "things" that pass through and at the *rate* at which they do that.
 A meter doesn't have a specific unit of measure (byte, block, malloc, etc), it just counts arbitrary *events*.
 At any point in time it can report:
    * *Total number of events* that passed through the meter
    * *Mean throughput rate* of the meter since startup (events / second)